gazoodle/geckolib/README.md

  - Made unit tests pass after sync API removal
  - Refactor a bit of the protocol stack to DRY out some code
  - Added "Spa In Use" sensor
+ - Added useful diagnostic functionality to shell and simulator

 ## Done/Fixed in 0.4.20
  - Remove deprecated constant, it's only available in Python 3.13 from warnings, we can re-add it